 SYSTOLE 2013

 Systole invites submissions of original and unpublished short stories, poetry, and nonfiction.
-We are a literary journal committed to providing a creative outlet for University of Louisville’s medical students, and to promoting humanism on the Health Sciences Campus.
+We are a literary journal committed to providing a creative outlet for students at the University of Louisville’s Health Science Campus including those from the Schools of Medicine, Dentistry, Nursing, Public Health and Informational Sciences , and to promoting humanism on the Health Sciences Campus.

 We are currently accepting submissions for the 2013 issue.
 The deadline for this issue is April 30th.